wpwupingwp/OGU/README.md

 will be renamed to "rbcL", and "tRNA UAC" will be renamed to "trnVuac", which consists of "trn", the amino acid's letter and transcribed codon.
-This may be helpful if the annotation has nonstandard uppercase/lowercase or naming format so it can merge the same sequences to one file for the same locus having variant names.
+This may be helpful if the annotation has nonstandard uppercase/lowercase or naming format that it can merge the same sequences to one file for the same locus having variant names.

 If using Windows operating system, consider using this option to avoid